-We draw your attention to note 1 to these financial statements, which states that the company is aware of the significant execution risk of its turnaround and growth plan.
+We draw your attention to note 1 to these financial statements, which states that the Company is aware of the significant execution risk of its turnaround and growth plan.
 This, along with other matters as described in note 1, indicates the existence of a material uncertainty which may cast significant doubt about the ability of the company to continue as a going concern.
-Our opinion is not qualified in respect of this matter.
+If it is not possible for the Company to continue as a going concern, the financial statements will need to be prepared on the basis of liquidation values.
+Our opinion is not modified in respect of this matter.